verde-websites/myfpl-api/notes.md

 Manager Endpoints
-- Use curl_cffi on the manager endpoint requests
+- Use curl_cffi on the manager endpoint requests and create pydantic models for the FPL response

 Fixtures:
 - handle fixtures that get postponed (potentially at rescheduled column in fixtures table)